World Vision launches Garden of Hope

 Story mode allows visitors to view a story of a featured child – this is World Vision’s opportunity to convey the amazing work they do across the world and we’ve delivered these stories in a swipeable editorial format.

 We can’t wait to see what positive impact the Garden of Hope has on the sponsorship levels for World Vision.
+Watch the full interactive map experience in the video below.

 The Story Shop - Connecting two worlds